elecfreaks/learn-en/pico-ed-kit/pico-ed-ringbig-car/case06-reverse-stall-parking.md

    from time import *
    ```

-2. Set the pins of the servos.
+2.Set the pins of the servos.

    ```python
    ringbit = Ringbit(board.P2, board.P1)
    ```

-3. Set to change the speed of both wheels by pressing button A/B on pico:ed.
+3.Set to change the speed of both wheels by pressing button A/B on pico:ed.

    ```python
    while True: